 The second approach is to use these models to gain a better understanding of the chemistry in a space, such that compound development from theory is made less rare.
 This can be done via unsupervised models to cluster reactions or compounds based on relations the ML found.
 Supervised models can be used to build reactivity sieves, and feature importance on these models can be used to develop a better rational of the chemistry in a space.
 Both uses of ML will allow the chemist to suggest and develop better materials, due to refined understanding of the chemistry.
-This approach is taken from both papers in section 1.2.

 The third approach is to use robotics to reduce human labour when exploring larger chemical spaces.
-This allows for a more standardised and methodological approach to space exploration.
-This approach is taken from the second paper in section 1.2.
+This allowsfor the generation of high quality dataset via standardization and reliability of the experimental process standardised and methodological approach to space exploration.

-To build on both previous work, the thesis project focuses on: building a more wholistic automated end to end process, starting from the selection of chemistry to data analysis; and a more in-depth analysis of the generated dataset to develop new chemical understanding.
-Furthermore, a better definition of a chemical space is defined, and along with an automated end to end process approach, allows this workflow to be used for other chemistries by more novice chemists.
+To build on both work in section 1.2, the thesis project focuses on: building a more wholistic automated end to end process, starting from automate data collection to automated data analysis; and a more in-depth analysis of the generated dataset to develop new chemical understanding.

 1.4 Workflow Choice